tumcms/MomenTUM/README.md

 ## License
 Permission is hereby granted, free of charge, to use and/or copy this software for non-commercial research and education purposes if the authors of this software and their research papers are properly cited.
-For citation information visit [MomenTUM hompeage](https://www.cms.bgu.tum.de/en/31-forschung/projekte/456-momentum).
+For citation information visit the [MomenTUM hompeage](https://www.cms.bgu.tum.de/en/31-forschung/projekte/456-momentum).

 However, further rights are not granted.